kevinweber/wbounce/readme.txt

 1. Upload wBounce into you plugin directory (/wp-content/plugins/) and activate the plugin through the 'Plugins' menu in WordPress.
 2. Configure the plugin via the admin backend.
-3. Optionally: Sign up to the wBounce newsletter to get notified about updates.
+3. Optionally: Sign up to the wBounce newsletter to get notified about major updates.

 == Changelog ==

 = 1.1 =
-* New feature: Deactivate wBounce for pages and posts individually
+* New feature: Deactivate wBounce for pages and posts individually (“wBounce status”)
+* New feature: The wBounce status can be seen in an additional column on the overview for posts and pages

 = 1.0 =
 * Plugin goes public.